 Creative learning in schools in today’s educational arena is imperative, that is the requisite that tops the charts, it is the most essential, unavoidable and one can even say it is inescapable.
 Creative learning is the sweet nectar that a learner has to cultivate in order to sustain in this competitive world.
 Young learners today are confronted with this eternal contest, like a honey bee race where the only choice for survival is to win, ‘be a winner’ this is the only phrase that should be reverberating in their young minds.

 Concentrate and ponder only about the resultant elixir

-Creative learning not only fosters and kindles the child’s ability to learn but it also instructs and guides the child to be prompt with their work and not delay and procrastinate.
+Creative learning not only fosters and kindles the child’s ability to learn but it also instructs and guides the child to be prompt with their work and doing away with procrastination.
 The little busy bee is expected to be so busy that the thought of procrastinating never occurs in their young minds, like the meticulous bee that flies from one flower to another collecting the sweet nectar pondering the honey that will be the end result of all this flying and collecting.
 Young learners must concentrate and ponder only about the resultant elixir while working hard to achieve that.
+Yes, be a hardworker.

 Kinship and unity among the children